Your tooth gaps might be the perfect little quirk to give your smile extra personality, or they might be something you’ve always wanted to fix.

 If your top priority is keeping your treatment invisible and you have the financial means to afford it, lingual braces may be the right choice for you.

 Six Month Smiles

-It’s worth noting that these braces are most effective in cases where only the front teeth need much adjusting.
-Since most cases of diastema don’t require significant realignment of the back teeth, Six Month Smiles has become a popular correction method for this type of misalignment, and may very well be a viable option for you.
+Six Month Smiles is most effective at treating cases where only the front teeth require significant adjustment.
+Since many cases of crowding don’t require significant realignment of the back teeth, Six Month Smiles has become a popular option to treat it.
+Learn more in our full review of Six Month Smiles.

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.

-In the end, if corrective treatment is something you’re pursuing for the sake of your own comfort and happiness, it should be easy to remember that the long-term payoff will be well worth the temporary discomfort!
+In the end, if diastema treatment is something you’re pursuing for the sake of your own comfort and happiness, it should be easy to remember that the long-term payoff will be well worth the temporary discomfort!